SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    and just mention that you can also use async on free functions?

-To indicate that a function or method is asynchronous, you write the ``async`` keyword in its declaration after its parameters.
+To indicate that a function or method is asynchronous, you write the ``async`` keyword in its declaration after its parameters, similar to how you use ``throws`` to mark a throwing function.
 If the function or method returns a value, you write ``async`` before the return arrow (``->``).
 For an asynchronous throwing functions,